gorilli-team/gorillionaire-2.0/README.md

 ## 11. User Experience

 We put strong emphasis on delivering an intuitive and accessible user experience with **Gorillionaire**, ensuring users of all backgrounds — from DeFi veterans to first-time traders — can navigate and use the platform effortlessly.
+The interface is fully responsive and adheres to accessibility standards to accommodate users with diverse needs.
 To discover more check: [frontend README](./frontend/README.md)

 ## 12. Bounties Extra Info